OxHainan/cloak-docs/docs/source/deploy-cloak-smart-contract/deploy.rst

 Cloak Blockchain
 =================================
-The initialization of Cloak Blockchain include two parts: Global Initialization and User Initialization, for Global Initialization, we have described in `Initialize Cloak Network on Blockchain <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.html>`__, in this section, we will focus on User Initialization and interacting with Cloak Network.
+The initialization of Cloak Blockchain include two parts: Global Initialization and User Initialization, for Global Initialization, we have described in `Initialize Cloak Network on Blockchain <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.html>`__.
+In this section, we will focus on User Initialization and interacting with Cloak Network.

 .. image:: ../imgs/cloak_blockchain.png
     :alt: Cloak
     :align: center

-As `cloak-by-examples <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/started/quick-start.html#cloak-by-examples>`__ described, we used a demo program to finish the later steps for User initialization and interacting with Cloak Network, now we will separate there steps, explain why and how to do that for every step.
+As `cloak-by-examples <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/started/quick-start.html#cloak-by-examples>`__ described, we use a demo program to finish the next steps for User initialization and interacting with Cloak Network, now we will separate there steps, explain why and how to do that for every step.

-Deploy public key
+Deploy Public Key
 ************************
-Before executing an MPT, if you are the owner of some state data (*e.g.*, _manager in Demo contract), you need to register your public key to the PKI contract, and the public key must be specified by a standard PEM format.
+Before executing an MPT, if you are the owner of some state data (*e.g.*, ``_manager`` in Demo contract), you need to register your public key to the PKI contract, and the public key must be specified by a standard PEM format.